chaos-mesh/website/versioned_docs/version-2.7.3/simulate-heavy-stress-on-kubernetes.md

          size: '256MB'
    ```

-   This experiment configuration will create a process in the selected container, continuously allocate and read and write in memory, occupying up to 256MB of memory.
+   This experiment configuration creates a process in the selected container that continuously allocates memory and performs read and write operations, occupying up to 256MB of memory.

 2. After the configuration file is prepared, use `kubectl` to create an experiment: